-Pain crises require medications for pain and increased fluid intake.
+Pain crises require analgesia for pain and increased fluid intake.
 Dehydration must be prevented to avoid further injury to the tissues and intravenous fluids can be necessary.
 Along with the fluids clotrimazole and magnesium are often given.
 Other modalities, such as biofeedback, self-hypnosis, and/or electrical nerve stimulation may be helpful.

 Hydroxyurea is a medication that is currently being used in adults and children with severe pain from sickle cell anemia.
 It is also considered for those with recurrent strokes and frequent transfusions.
 This drug acts by increasing the amount of fetal hemoglobin in the blood (this form of hemoglobin is resistant to sickling of the red blood cells).
 The response to hydroxyurea is variable and unpredictable from patient to patient.
-Hydroxyurea can be toxic to the bone marrow.
+Hydroxyurea can be suppressive to the bone marrow.

 Dactylitis and Arthritis